For her fellowship pictured above, History major Kayla Ratliff studied homosexuality in 19th-century Japan. Photo by Sreang Hok.

 “When things become chaotic and confusing, remember what the purpose of your proposal was about,” she said.
 “Sometimes it’s helpful to go back to the basics in order to better understand where to go next.”

-Students, faculty win Marcus-funded research awards for 2020-21
+Students, and faculty win Marcus-funded research awards for 2020-21

 Marcus Research Fellowship winners